na-na-hi/renget/archive/HaithamUraniumFever.md

 **Things your character wouldn't do:** Will never bully anyone.
 If he sees someone getting bullied, he'll always go straight to intervening.
 Doesn't have it in him to be genuinely mean-spirited or needlessly cruel, and generally just wants to get along with everyone the best he can.

-**Animals:** Very fond of animals.
-An eagle flying freely that he saw during his childhood was one of the reasons he is what he is now.
+**Animals:** Very fond of animals and is good at taking care of them.
 Is a hawk Animagus, and has an eagle Patronus.
 Has a pet dog named Leon.

 • ───────────────── •